 3.1 The draws for each round will be published on the County Website.
 In the first round the player at the top of the draw will have home advantage.
 Where a player/team has two consecutive home/away matches, they will automatically be drawn to play home/away in the following round.
 Unless their opponent is in the same position, when a draw will be made by the Competition Organiser.

-3.3 Where a Club has more than one course players must agree which course is to be played when arranging the match; once a course is agreed upon this must be upheld.
+3.5 Where a Club has more than one course players must agree which course is to be played when arranging the match; once a course is agreed upon this must be upheld.
+See 1.12 COURSES TO BE USED

-3.8 Quarter Finals (where required), Semi-Finals and Finals will be played on neutral courses stipulated by the County Organiser.
-NB: Club’s whose players’ reach these final stages should be prepared to make their course available for other final stage matches.
+3.10 Quarter-Finals, Semi-Finals and Finals will be played on neutral courses stipulated by the County Organiser.
+NB: Players who reach these final stages should be prepared to ask their clubs to host matches.

-4.1 The Management Committee will decide each year on the number of Open Meetings to be held, the formats and review the Handicap Groups.
+4.1 The Management Committee will decide each year on the number of Handicap Meetings to be held, the formats and review the Handicap Groups.

 4.2 If insufficient entries are received the meeting may be cancelled at the discretion of the County Organiser and the Treasurer.